JimmyKenMerchant/jimmy-codeviewer/README.txt

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.
 This shortcode does not require sequenced line numbers of made tables by 'codeview' series.

-To search for some special chars, you may need escape chars.
-WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content (between a shortcode and its slashed shortcode), otherwise shortcodes will be broken.
-Shortcode values should not contain [, ], ", ', <, >.
-See the newest text of "https://codex.wordpress.org/Shortcode_API".
-Plus, by adding a code, ' (single quotation), " (double quotations) and & (ampersand) in the enclosed content will be HTML entities because of safety.
-To search special chars, use "\x3E" for ">", less-than and "\x3C" for "<", greater-than.
-To put spaces in attribute values, use quotes.
-Spaces in unquoted values will be broken.
+Shortcode attribute values should not contain several special characters.
+Read the newest version of "https://codex.wordpress.org/Shortcode_API".
+From Jimmy Codeviewer Version 1.0.2, the enclosed content (between a shortcode and its slashed shortcode) of 'spansearch' series can contain special characters, [, ], ", ', <, >.

-In the enclosed content, just use typed chars.
-No need of escape char for space, etc. Even if you want both 1 byte and 2 bytes chars.
-Besides, if you want to search HTML entities such as "&nbsp;" use unicode escape, just as "\xA0", "\u00A0" or "\u{00A0}".
-In making attributes of each shortcode, escape chars translate actual chars.
+If you want to search HTML entities such as "&nbsp;", use unicode escape characters just as "\xA0", "\u00A0" or "\u{00A0}".
+In the process of JavaScript (Node.textContent), HTML entities translate actual chars.

 'spansearch' series have these attributes below.